A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 No foreign transaction fees.

-Use your card internationally and on foreign websites without incurring fees.
-This makes the Discover it® Student Cash Back a great choice if you’re studying abroad or going on a summer trip.
+Use your card internationally and at foreign websites without incurring fees.
+This makes it a great choice if you’re studying abroad or going on a summer trip.

 Get your FICO score for free.